rl1987/trickster.dev/tricksterblog/content/post/writing-custom-scrapy-middleware-for-proxy-pool-integration.md

 at `proxy` key.
 If not, we leave it as-is.
 Either way we don't need to return anything from this method.

-For example, we may want to integrate BrightData proxy pool in a way that forces exit IP randomisation.
-The following code implements a simple downloader middleware that takes BrightData zone credentials from settings, appends session ID to the user name, generates proxy URL and puts it into `meta` dictionary:
+For example, we may want to integrate Bright Data proxy pool in a way that forces exit IP randomisation.
+The following code implements a simple downloader middleware that takes Bright Data zone credentials from settings, appends session ID to the user name, generates proxy URL and puts it into `meta` dictionary:

 ```python